 The dog is not getting enough exercise.
 This is actually the source of so many problems (health and behavioral) in dogs.
-Have do doubt about that.
-ALL dogs, of all breeds and sizes need to release their energy daily by walking, playing or running outside.
+Have no doubt about that.
+ALL dogs, of all breeds and sizes, need to release their energy daily by walking, playing or running outside.

 Are you sure she's not ill?
-Health problems is one more serious cause of dog behavioral problems.
+Health problems are one more serious cause of dog behavioral problems.
 After all, who is acting at her best when not feeling good?

 Has there been any drastic change in your dog's environment (new home, new baby in the family, new pet, a problem in the family that might have affected her)?
 Dogs are really sensitive and intuitive creatures and can understand so much more than we think...
 Give her some time and help to adjust.

 Any changes in the dog's diet?
 That could also trigger problems.
 Make sure that any changes you attempt, especially if they are drastic (let's say switching from kibble to BARF diet) should be attempted slowly and after consulting your vet.